Getting around Vienna

 Vienna has one of the largest tram networks in the world.
 The trams are affectionately referred to as 'Bims' - a reference to the 'bim-bim' signal bell.

-Tickets are available at Wiener Linien ticket offices and service centres, vending machines and tobacco/newsagent outlets.
-The Vienna Card (www.wienkarte.at) allows for 24, 48 or 72 hours of travel on the U-bahn, trams and buses as well as discounts to attractions.
+Tickets are available at Wiener Linien ticket offices, online store and service centres, vending machines and tobacco/newsagent outlets.
+The Vienna Card (www.wienkarte.at) allows for 24, 48 or 72 hours of travel on the U-Bahn, trams and buses as well as discounts to attractions.

-While pedestrians may appreciate the jumble of tiny streets in the Innerestadt, motorists will find it a nightmare.
-The area is best avoided and even at night it can be almost impossible to find a parking place on the street.
+While pedestrians may appreciate the jumble of tiny streets in the Innere Stadt, motorists will find it a nightmare.
+The area is best avoided, and even at night, it can be almost impossible to find a parking place on the street.
 Car parks are often located underneath squares and parking is expensive.
-Short-term street parking is available in districts one to nine and 20 of Vienna's 23 districts.
+Short-term street parking is available on weekdays from Mon-Fri (0900-2200) in districts 1 to 9 and 20 of Vienna's 23 districts.
+‘Park and Ride’ is another option and facilities can be found attached to subway stations.

 A national driving licence is sufficient for nationals of EU states - other nationalities should obtain an International Driving Permit.
-The minimum age for hiring a car is 21 years, although many firms have a surcharge until 25 years.
+The minimum age for hiring a car is 18-19 years, although many firms have a surcharge until 25 years.
 Third-party insurance is mandatory in Austria.
+You are required to carry a warning triangle, reflective jacket and first aid kit in your rental car at all times.
+Speed limits are normally set at 50 kph (31 mph) in proximity to settlements, 100 kph (62 mph)on country roads and 130 kph (80 mph) on highways.

-There's a network of well-marked bicycle paths in Vienna, but riders should take care in the Innerestadt and along major routes.
-The Rad Weg, a booklet available from bookshops, shows all the cycle routes.
+There's a network of well-marked bicycle paths in Vienna, but riders should take care in the Innere Stadt and along major routes.

-The city's bikeshare scheme, Citybike Vienna (www.citybikewien.at), has more than 100 bike stands scattered throughout the city.
-You can pay using a credit card or a Tourist Card, available from Pedal Power (see below).
+The city's bike share scheme, Citybike Vienna (tel: +43 1 7980 777; www.citybikewien.at), has more than 120 bike stands scattered throughout the city.
+Register for use online or at the Citybike Terminal.
+You can pay using a credit card or a Citybike Tourist Card, available from Vienna’s main railway station, Hauptbahnhof.
 The first hour is free.

 Private hire companies are principally located near the banks of the Danube River.
-These include Pedal Power, at Austellungsstrasse 3 (tel: +43 1 729 7234; www.pedalpower.at), who can deliver and collect bikes to your address.
+These include Pedal Power, at Bösendorferstraße 5 (tel: +43 1 729 7234; www.pedalpower.at), who can deliver and collect bikes to your address.